mikestreety/mikestreety/app/content/blog/2025/2025-03-11-local-playwright-testing.md

 ---
-title: Test isolated HTML with a Playwright test
+title: Test isolated HTML with Playwright
 intro: Isolating and testing HTML in your traditional LAMP stack application can help catch any CMS controlled content changing
 tags:
   - Node